qoopen0815/ParticlePhysics/README.md

 ## Requirement

 There are no dependent packages.
 We will add more packages as needed.

 ## Installation

-Please install the unitpackage distributed from the release page into your project.
+Please install the ```.unitypackage``` distributed from [the release page](https://github.com/qoopen0815/ParticleSimulator/releases) into your project.

 ## Note